To write a 32-bit marker value into a buffer as a pipelined operation, call:

 While consecutive buffer marker writes with the same

-parameter implicitly complete in submission order, memory and execution
+implicitly complete in submission order, memory and execution dependencies

-dependencies between buffer marker writes and other operations must still
+between buffer marker writes and other operations must still be explicitly

 The access scope for buffer marker writes falls under the

 the synchronization scope must include both